yiliu1/Yi-Liu_1/README.md

 ```

 # Note:
-when running the `run.sh`,I print out the whole process .
+when running the `run.sh`,I show the entire process .

 ### Thank you for reviewing